We ended our culinary journey in South Africa with La Colombe at the Silvermist Organic Wine Estate on Constantia Nek.

 After a promising start, securing a top 100 spot in the 2011 San Pellegrino Best Restaurants of the World and regaining top 10 positions in the 2011 and 2012 Eat Out Restaurant of the Year awards, it seemed to go downhill a bit.
 From dropping out the top 10 in 2013 and not evening being nominated in 2014, La Colombe’s recent move from Constantia Uitsig to the Silvermist Organic Wine Estate has – according to Scot Kirton himself – injected new life into the restaurant’s food and service.

 And with the recognition to prove it: La Colombe catapulted back and took 2nd place at the 2015 Eat Out Restaurant of the Year award (Kirton picked the 2015 Eat Out Chef of the Year award too) and re-entry into the 2016 San Pellegrino Best Restaurants of the World at #76 and marching on to #73 in 2017.

-The food was balanced yet full of flavour.
+The food was balanced yet full of flavor.
 Sometimes quite classic combinations, flawlessly executed, but many with Asian touches giving the dishes a bit of a punch.
 This was also the only restaurant with ample amounts of sauce instead of just a few drops scattered on the plate.
-The Fine & Rare wine pairing were mostly spot on and were well explained.
+The Fine & Rare wine pairing was mostly spot on and were well explained.